music-encoding/guidelines/_guidelines-v3/16-midiGuidelines/02-midiInstruments.md

 Instrument
 designations.

-{% include plainExample.html example="examples/midiGuidelines/midiGuidelines-sample271.xml" valid="true" version=page.version %}
+{% include mei example="midiGuidelines/midiGuidelines-sample271.xml" valid="true" %}
 The **@midi.instrnum** is provided for those cases when an instrument number is needed.
 It must contain valid MIDI values; that is, 0-127.
 In these cases, a General MIDI Instrument name is redundant.

-{% include plainExample.html example="examples/midiGuidelines/midiGuidelines-sample272.xml" valid="true" version=page.version %}
+{% include mei example="midiGuidelines/midiGuidelines-sample272.xml" valid="true" %}